NitzanLavy/NitzanLavy/README.md

 - ⚡ Enthusiastic about cyber security, quantum computing, artificial intelligence and space

-- 🌱 I'm currently at the last semester of my B.Sc. in Computer Science & Physics degree at the Technion – Israel institute of Technology
+- :mortar_board: I'm currently at the last semester of my B.Sc. in Computer Science & Physics degree at the Technion – Israel institute of Technology

-- 👨‍💻 All of my coding projects are available here :mortar_board:
+- 👨‍💻 All of my coding projects are available here

 <h3 align="left">Languages and Tools:</h3>